YarivLevy81/Anthon/README.md

 ## APIs

-1. client - upload sample to the server (assumes .mind file type)
+1. Client - upload sample to the server (assumes .mind file type)
     ```python
     >>> from Anthon.client import upload_sample
     >>> upload_sample(host='127.0.0.1', port=8000, path='sample.mind.gzip')
     ...
     ```
-2. server - run server that forwards snapshots to other components, publish can also be a function
+2. Server - run server that forwards snapshots to other components, publish can also be a function
      ```python
     >>> from Anthon.server import run_server